Burn (Tina Arena song): Jo Dee Messina version

 "Burn" was covered by American country singer Jo Dee Messina for her third studio album Burn.
-It was released as the second single in October 2000, and peaked at number two on the US Billboard Country Songs charts in February 2001.
+It was released as the second single in October 2000, and peaked at number two on the US Billboard Hot Country Singles & Tracks chart in February 2001.

 Music video

 A music video was released for the song directed by Thom Oliphant.
 The video follows a medieval theme, with scenes of people dressed in renaissance garb.
 Messina is shown singing the song with a castle in the background, inside a room of the castle, and sitting on the ground.
 During parts of the chorus, Messina is standing inside of a cloud of fire.
 The video was filmed at Boldt Castle, located in the Thousand Islands region of New York.